bnb-chain/bsc-genesis-contract/README.md

 npm run flatten
 ```

-All system contracts will be flatten and outputed into `${workspace}/contracts/flattened/`.
+All system contracts will be flattened and output into `${workspace}/contracts/flattened/`.

 ## How to generate genesis file